-These are 2 such videos for teachers to use in their classrooms to put together their own Christmas presentation which could be done for fun or filmed to share with other classes and with parents.
+These are 2 such stories by video for teachers to use in their classrooms to put together their own Christmas presentation which could be done for fun or filmed to share with other classes and with parents.

-The programme will be delivered in a series of 5 Episodes in total (one each week over 5 weeks) taking the students through a storyline with drama activities for them to do week by week and film as they go compiling a video and importantly putting their own stamp on the story, making it their own!
+The programme is being delivered in a series of 5 Episodes in total (one each week over 5 weeks) taking the students through a storyline with drama activities for them to do week by week.

-There will be plenty of time left to make tweaks to put together the final video before the end of term and if you are doing it just for fun then you can take your time.
+If you are filming there will be plenty of time to make tweaks to put together the final video before the end of term and if you are doing it just for fun then you can take your time.

 TEACHERS ONLY NEED BASIC VIDEO EDITING SKILLS AND VERY OFTEN THERE ARE STUDENTS WHO ARE FAIRLY ADEPT AT DOING IT.